Emergency Dentistry

 Cracked or Chipped Tooth

 While less severe than a dislodged tooth, protecting or restoring a damaged tooth prevents further damage to your smile.
 A crack or chip can worsen quickly if left untreated.
-Cracks are also a prime place for infections to set in, which can infect the root of your tooth, leading to a root canal.
+If you can, save the pieces of your tooth and bring them with you.

 Dislodged Dental Restorations